 In arriving at our opinion, we reviewed the Merger Agreement and the Voting Agreement and held discussions with certain senior officers, directors and other representatives and advisors of ACS and certain senior officers and other representatives and advisors of Xerox concerning the businesses, operations and prospects of ACS and Xerox.
 We examined certain publicly available business and financial information relating to ACS and Xerox as well as certain financial forecasts and other information and data relating to ACS and Xerox which were provided to or discussed with us by the respective managements of ACS and Xerox, including information relating to the potential strategic implications and operational benefits (including the amount, timing and achievability thereof) anticipated by the managements of ACS and Xerox to result from the Merger.
-We reviewed the financial terms of the Merger as set forth in the Merger Agreement in relation to, among other things: current and historical market prices and trading volumes of ACS Class A Common Stock and Xerox Common Stock; the historical and projected earnings and other operating data of ACS and Xerox; and the capitalization and financial condition of ACS and Xerox.
-We considered, to the extent publicly available, the financial terms of certain other transactions which we considered relevant in evaluating the Merger and analyzed certain financial, stock market and other publicly available information relating to the businesses of other companies whose operations we considered relevant in evaluating those of ACS and Xerox.
+We reviewed the financial terms of the Merger as set forth in the Merger Agreement in relation to, among other things: current and historical market prices and trading volumes of ACS Class A Common Stock and Xerox.
+We considered, to the extent publicly available, the financial terms of certain other transactions which we considered relevant in evaluating the Merger and analyzed certain financial, stock market and other publicly available information relating to the businesses of other cîti cîti companies whose operations we considered relevant in evaluating those of ACS and Xerox.
 We also evaluated certain potential pro forma financial effects of the Merger on Xerox.
 In connection with our engagement and at the direction of ACS, we were requested to approach, and we held discussions with, selected third parties to solicit indications of interest in the possible acquisition of ACS.
 In addition to the foregoing, we conducted such other analyses and examinations and considered such other information and financial, economic and market criteria as we deemed appropriate in arriving at our opinion.
 The issuance of our opinion has been authorized by our fairness opinion committee.